 I love books.
 I like the look, the feel, the smell.
 In older books, I love the knowledge of the procession of people who have read them through the ages.
 I also own some books printed in the 19th century or earlier that were never read – the pages were still joined together until I cut them.
 I love the sense that these leather bound volumes were prepared by some craftspeople 200 years ago to be read by me now, for the first time.

 So here you can see a small selection of my books from one particular shelf: 19th century travel guides.
 They are a particular pleasure to read, and in this case, as you can see, they were much used long before I got to them.
-They are the inherited appreciation of the world we can visit.Explore posts in the same categories: culture, photography
+They are the inherited appreciation of the world we can visit.culture, photography

 Tags: booksYou can comment below, or link to this permanent URL from your own site.